 When he got back to the office, he worked his regular hours as he caught up with the old and made way for the new tasks and meetings to come.
 Imagine that!

 So, I tried it his way.
 I wrote an email to 20,000+ subscribers.
 I gave them a glimpse of this revelation I was having, and then I simply said:

 I’ve been shopping and eating and posting silly things with my kids on Facebook.
 I can’t remember the last time I used Facebook for fun; it’s become such a job.
 I’ve been through so much change and transition this year, and it’s been so upending … useful and necessary with huge pay-offs to come, but upending all the same.

 Therefore, I’m taking the rest of the month.
 My gratitude in advance for your understanding.

 I didn’t just up and leave cold turkey, though.
 I made sure to honor my existing clients and pending orders before I left.

-I am fortunate to have an extremely reliable assistant, Jennie, who shipped orders (Your Best Year books) in my absence.
-If you have a storefront that’s generating dozens of sales or more each week, you should be able to easily afford the same type of assistance.
+I was fortunate to have an extremely reliable assistant who shipped orders (Your Best Year books) in my absence.
+If you have a storefront that’s generating dozens of sales or more each week, your business should be able to easily afford the same type of coverage.

 If your storefront isn’t generating enough sales to afford you assistance, vacation mode works beautifully.
 Your potential customers will understand and eagerly revisit as soon as you reopen.